-&lt;sup>9 The Manchus had initially some problems in conquering Ming China.
-For example tey were defeated in 1627 by the Ming forces' newly acquired Portuguese cannons.
-They started to be more successful after 1634 when they incorporated European design, after the capture of some Chinese artisans its perimeter was made by a stockade, and only a tiny structure made by stone (actually within the bastion San Felipe) was constructed.
+Japanese colony in that city, that was regarded with certain suspicion.
+Especially in 1589, when 30 to 40 Japanese arrived in Manila dressed as pilgrims to visit the churches of the city.
+They wore rosaries hanging from their collar.
+They walked around the whole city reconnoitering everything.
+Nobody bothered them and they went back.
+The governor believed sometime later that their mission was a kind of espionage.
+But to what extent can this have influenced the new military architecture in Japanese fortresses?
+We think there is no relation, since Manila at that time was not yet a walled city, its perimeter was made by a stockade, and only a tiny structure made by stone (actually within the bastion San Felipe) was constructed.
 And at that time the new revolutionary Japanese castles were already constructed or under construction, Azuchi in 1576 by Oda Nobunaga and Osaka in 1583 by Hideyoshi.
-Some scholars argue that not only Azuchi, but also the Japanese castles in Korea made during the Korean War, like those of Sunch'on and Ulsan) incorporated some Portuguese elements (Vizeu, 2007).
-If this is the case, it should be in relation to the walls and bulwarks made by Captain Tristao Vaz in Macao in 1568, or the advice of Portuguese, or Jesuits, in Japan, but not in relation with Manila.
+Some scholars argue that not only Azuchi, but also the Japanese castles in Korea made during the Korean War, like those of Sunch'on and Ulsan) incorporated some Portuguese elements.
+30 If this is the case, it should be in relation to the walls and bulwarks made by Captain Tristao Vaz in Macao in 1568, or the advice of Portuguese, or Jesuits, in Japan, but not in relation with Manila.
 Some other scholars consider that similar challenges, like those brought by the new stronger cannons, resulted in similar solutions, but in different places.